-1. Evaluator holistically reviews evidence collected through observations and reviews of practice and uses professional judgment to determine indicator level ratings for each of the 12 indicators.
+1) Evaluator holistically reviews evidence collected through observations and reviews of practice and uses professional judgment to determine indicator ratings for each of the 12-indicators.

-By the end of the year, evaluators should have collected a variety of evidence on teacher practice from the year's observations and reviews of practice.
-Evaluators then analyze the consistency, trends and significance of the evidence to determine a rating for each of the 12 indicators.
+By the end of the year, the evaluator should have collected a variety of evidence on teacher practice from the year's observations and interactions.
+Evaluators then analyze the consistency, trends and significance of the evidence to determine a rating for each of the 12-indicators.
 Some questions to consider while analyzing the evidence include:

-• Consistency: What levels of performance have I seen relatively uniform, homogenous evidence for throughout the semester/year?
+• Consistency: Does the evidence show relatively uniform, homogenous evidence for throughout the semester/year?
 Does the evidence paint a clear, unambiguous picture of the teacher's performance in this area?

-- Trends: Have I seen improvement over time that overshadows earlier observation outcomes?
-Have I seen regression or setbacks over time that overshadows earlier observation outcomes? - Significance: Are some data more valid than others?
-(Do I have notes or ratings from "meatier" lessons or interactions where I was able to better assess this aspect of performance?)
+• Trends: Does the evidence show improvement over time that overshadows earlier observation outcomes?
+Have I seen regression or setbacks over time that overshadows earlier observation outcomes?

+• Significance: Are some data more valid than others?
+Is there evidence from "meatier" lessons or interactions that better assess this aspect of performance?